-If you selected DHCP Connection, make suer that you are connected to the D-Link router with the PC that was originally connected to your broadband connection.
+If you selected DHCP Connection, make sure that you are connected to the D-Link router with the PC that was originally connected to your broadband connection.
 Then, click the Clone MAC button to copy your computer's MAC address.
-Click Next to continue.